City honors Det. Steven McDonald with plaque

 “Steven was an exceptional human, the best of the best.
 He was a loyal and loving husband and devoted and very passionate father,” Patti Ann said.

-Recalling her husband’s competitiveness, Patti Ann got a laugh from the crowd when she recalled how McDonald befuddled referees at competitive sports games his son was playing.
+Recalling her husband’s competitiveness, Patti Ann McDonald got a laugh from the crowd when she recalled his befuddling referees at sports games his son was playing.

 “When Conor played competitive sports, the refs wouldn’t know what to do because Steven would be screaming,” she remembered.
 “You can’t yell at a man in wheelchair,” the chagrined referees said.